islandora-community/IslandoraCon2025/_pages/travelaccommodations.md

 Public Transportation

 * Buses: find information at the [Regional Transportation Commission of Southern Nevada (RTC) website](https://www.rtcsnv.com/ways-to-travel/how-to-ride/)
-* Unfortunately, there is not a bus route between the suggested hotels and Lied Library.
+* Unfortunately, there is no bus route between the suggested hotels and Lied Library.

 Driving